rekalogika/domain-event-src/packages/domain-event-contracts/README.md

 # rekalogika/domain-event-contracts

-Interfaces, traits, attributes, and nominal classes to be used by domain objects utilizing the `rekalogika/domain-event` framework.
+Contains interfaces, traits, attributes, and nominal classes to be used by domain objects utilizing the `rekalogika/domain-event` framework.

 ## Documentation

 [rekalogika.dev/domain-event](https://rekalogika.dev/domain-event).

+## License

+MIT

 ## Contributing

+The `rekalogika/domain-event-contracts` repository is a read-only repo split from the main repo.
 Issues and pull requests should be submitted to the [rekalogika/domain-event-src](https://github.com/rekalogika/domain-event-src) monorepo.